ayrtoncarlos/Facisa-P3/README.md

 <h3> Simple implementation of a Deque with tests in JUnit </h3>
 	<dt> A simple implementation in the Java language of a Deque with JUnit test cases. </dt>

+<h3> Simple implementation of a Stack with tests in JUnit </h3>
+	<dt> A simple implementation in the Java language of a Stack with JUnit test cases. </dt>

 # Exercises

 <h3> Diamond Problem </h3>